 Supporting Artistic Practice

-The Sector Innovation and Development component of Supporting Artistic Practice funds Canadian cultural connectors and sector builders (Equity arts sector), groups and organizations for projects targeted towards growing and improving the arts sector.
+The Sector Innovation and Development component of Supporting Artistic Practice funds Canadian groups, organizations and cultural connectors for projects targeted towards growing and improving the arts sector.
 Grants encourage initiatives that strengthen and develop support for Canadian artists.
 This component awards project grants for single activities and composite grants that encompass several activities during the same time period.